 A key element of a good personal trainer is that they will help you make exercise happen and the benefits of consistent exercise are undeniable though hard to put a price on such as decreased risk of cardiovascular disease, diabetes and many cancers.
 Just the other day I wrote a blog on some new evidence suggesting that women being fit in mid age could decrease risk of dementia in later years perhaps by 90%.
 The study was small but the results showed a strong link between physical fitness earlier in life and longer term brain health.
 Other studies show inactivity increases risk of brain degeneration and even suggests a person who is physically inactive has an 82% higher risk of Alzheimer’s compared to an active person.

 There is also now enough evidence to say exercise is a valid treatment for depression, to help decrease anxiety symptoms and generally improve mood and mental well being.
-One study even reports higher levels of physical activity is linked with higher levels of happiness.
 In addition, there is evidence exercise (done correctly and consistently) decreases lower back pain, aids fertility and hormonal disorders, enhances memory, productivity and is generally associated with less sick days, pheww – and the list could go on.

 Here we could try using fancy figures to show this means decreased medications, increased billable hours, decreased travel/life insurances and decreased psychology and other allied health costs but at the end of the day, how can you put a price on feeling 10 years younger, having less anxiety and a greater overall feeling of health oh and happiness – priceless.